daleksla/razan/README.md

 # razan
 ## README

-`razan` is a basic symmetrically encrypted peer-to-peer messaging service.
+razan is a real-time, symmetrically encrypted messaging service, facilitated by a central server.

 ***

-Credit:

-* Razan (niece) for having a name with a Z in it, makes it sound hardcore (would've called it pigeon otherwise)
+See LICENSE for terms of usage.